cyrusae/highlighter-public/README.md

 `highlighter` exists because I couldn't find other qualitative data analysis software that would do what I wanted in time for me to finish finals on a quarter system.
 (Yes this app exists because I didn't have the patience to find software that suited my purposes so I wrote it.
 I have a problem.)
 This repository consists of a limited subset of the `highlighter` project that I can publish without involving the database itself.

 ### What this means:
-You're welcome to clone the repository if you think it'd help you, but `highlighter` is not going to run out of the box in its public form.
+You're welcome to clone the repository if you think it'd help you, but `highlighter` is not going to run out of the box on your data if you have data of your own already.
 Part of the reason for making there be one at all is because I want the exercise of documenting what you'd need to do in order to make it work for you.

 ### You might still benefit if...
 - You have qualitative data in need of coding that you've stored in, or can import into, a SQLite database